-As at April 30, 2021, the Company had an accumulated deficit of \$3,018,788 (January 31, 2021 - \$2,970,847) and a working capital deficit of \$480,701 (January 31, 2021 - \$199,544).
-For the three months ended April 30, 2021, the Company incurred a net loss of \$47,941 (2020 - \$37,506).
-The business of exploring for minerals involves a high degree of risk and there can be no assurance that current exploration properties and the Company's continued existence is dependent upon the preservation of its interest in the underlying properties, the discovery of economically recoverable reserves and the achievement of profitable operations.
+As at July 31, 2021, the Company had an accumulated deficit of \$3,303,282 (January 31, 2021 - \$2,970,847) and a working capital surplus of \$1,972,523 (January 31, 2021 deficit - (\$199,544)).
+For the six months ended July 31, 2021, the Company incurred a net loss of \$332,435 (July 31, 2020 - \$127,819).
+The business of exploring for minerals involves a high degree of risk and there can be no assurance that current exploration programs will result in profitable mining operations.
+The recoverability of the carrying value of exploration properties and the Company's continued existence is dependent upon the preservation of its interest in the underlying properties, the discovery of economically recoverable reserves and the achievement of profitable operations.
 The Company also is dependent upon its ability to continue to raise adequate financing and there can be no assurances that the Company will be successful.
 These circumstances comprise a material uncertainty, which may lend significant doubt as to the ability of the Company to continue as a going concern.
 Changes in future conditions could require material write-downs of the carrying values.
 The Company is actively targeting sources of additional financing, which may assure continuation of the Company's operations and exploration programs.